-Although the literature on strategic alliances and knowledge generation has predominantly focused on the firm perspective, many arguments developed in this literature can be applied to knowledge generation in academic institutions.
-Following this literature, strategic alliances proxy for the organisation's connectedness within and beyond its own industry, which has been found to be linked to knowledge generation in terms of scientific publications (Cockburn & Henderson, 1998).
+Organisational perspectives on strategic alliances and knowledge generation industry, which has been found to be linked to knowledge generation in terms of scientific publications (Cockburn & Henderson, 1998).
 This contribution is likely to be based on powerful learning opportunities created by strategic alliances that enable organisations to access and acquire new knowledge from their collaboration partners.
 Based on this knowledge, organisations can leverage their existing knowledge and generate new (scientific) knowledge (Inkpen, 1998b).